 During the course of the investigation, the Complainant and the Respondent shall each be afforded an opportunity to present their version of the event(s) to the Investigator(s) as well as the names of Witnesses and any other evidence.
 However, at all times, the burden of gathering evidence remains with the University.
 The Investigator will have sole discretion to determine which Witnesses to interview.
-Neither the Complainant nor the Respondent will have the right to question any Witnesses or to be present during such questioning during the investigation stage.
-The Investigator may decline to interview any Witness or to gather information the Investigator finds to be not relevant or otherwise excludable (e.g., sexual history of the Complainant with a person other than the Respondent, materials subject to a recognized privilege, medical records in the absence of a release by the subject of the records, etc.).
+Neither the Complainant nor the Respondent will have the right to question any Witnesses or to be present during such questioning during the investigator finds to be not relevant or otherwise excludable (e.g., sexual history of the Complainant with a person other than the Respondent, materials subject to a recognized privilege, medical records in the absence of a release by the subject of the records, etc.).
 The

-11 In the event that the Chief Diversity Officer has a conflict of interest, another appropriate University Administrator will select the Investigator, in consultation with the Title IX Coordinator and University Counsel.
+&lt;sup>11 In the event that the Chief Diversity Officer has a conflict of interest, another appropriate University Administrator will select the Investigator, in consultation with the Title IX Coordinator and University Counsel.